DR CATHERINE CHARRETT

 The Research Idea

 This project enquires how different interactions with security technologies shape the way in which external actors relate to Palestinian versus Israeli sovereignty.
 It argues that while some technologies reproduce ideas of state efficiency, control and sovereignty, others reproduce ideas of weakness, disorder and illegitimacy.
 This project explores EU- Israeli cooperation in the research and development of sophisticated weapons and surveillance technologies, which it argues reproduces Israel as sovereign actor.
-Differently, the EU’s assistance to the Palestinians with state building infrastructures, the construction of carceral technologies and the training and management of their police force reproduces is observed as reproducing an idea of failed sovereignty.
-These differing relationships, I suggest impact on the EU’s engagement with the actors, namely the reluctance to place economic sanctions on Israeli companies, and the lack of regarding Palestinians as legitimate negotiating partners.
+Differently, the EU’s assistance to the Palestinians with state building infrastructures, the construction of carceral technologies and the training and management of their police force reproduces a different order of sovereignty.

 The innovative thesis of this project is situated in the production of a performance piece to disseminate the research findings.
 I will produce and show a performance using artefacts and materials from fieldwork.
 Performance as a method uses the theatre space to present alternative realties, in this case alternative relationships to technology within Israel and Palestine.
 I argue that this artistic process encourages audiences to have a transformed perspective of relations between the EU, Israel and Palestine.
 Moreover, it provides a space for the public to engage with the academic study of diplomatic affairs.
 The performance piece will be shown in academic, theatre and community spaces, as well as filmed for further dissemination.

 Investigations of EU engagement with Israel and Palestine have highlighted issues around state-building and security sector reform in the Palestinian territories (Bouris, 2014; Parsons, 2011) and have explored Israel’s military-industrial complex and EU-Israeli security cooperation (Graham, 2011; Weizman, 2011).
-Much of the literature focuses on economic reasons for the EU’s reluctance to impose sanctions on Israel, seeing invested interests in the continued cooperation between the actors.
 A gendered critique of these relationships understands how the technologies themselves shape identities and political relationships.
 Within the field of International Relations feminist and postcolonial scholars have explored how techno-scientific discourses shape masculine subjectivities (Masters, 2004; Wilcox, 2016).
 My work contributes first, by providing a thick empirical study of how masculinities are reproduced through networks of technologies and actors in the field of security.
 Second, my work contributes to feminist approaches in International Relations that have encouraged using alternative methods to reproduce knowledge in a way that challenges existing dominant frameworks.